What Do Jehovah's Witnesses Believe?

 Satan the Devil is thought to be the ruler of this world.
 This why Jehovah's Witnesses believe armageddon is necessary.
 It is the only way Jehovah can rid the world of wickedness and his enemies.
 Only then is world peace possible.

 After armageddon it is believed that Satan will be restrained by Jehovah.
-He will no longer be able to influence the planet.
-In this way God can restore the earth to a paradise without any interference from his chief enemy and opposer Satan.
+He will no longer be able to influence people to sin.
+In this way God can restore the earth to a paradise filled with perfect people.

 Satan's organization refers to all religions and people who are not members in good standing with the Watchtower organization.